OlivierDuchateau/FreeBSD-xfce4.13/README.md

 ~~Making LightDM the default display manager for XFCE would be a good thing (IMHO).~~

-This has been fixed, and now it is possible to suggest it for a default installation.
+This has been fixed.
+I plan to make it the default suggested Display Manager for xfce.

 ### Open bug reports upstream